dennisvdang/chorus-detection/README.md

 ## PyTorch Implementation (pytorch-modular branch)

-This branch contains a PyTorch implementation of the chorus detection model with a modular architecture that makes it easy to experiment with different model configurations, feature sets, and training parameters.
+This branch contains a PyTorch port of the chorus detection model with a modular architecture that makes it easy to experiment with different model configurations, feature sets, and training parameters.
+The port reproduces the original TensorFlow model's performance (test F1 0.862 vs 0.864); see [docs/pytorch_results.md](docs/pytorch_results.md) for the full comparison.

 ### Key Features

-- **Configuration-Driven:** All model and training parameters are defined in YAML configuration files
+- **Configuration-Driven:** Model and training parameters are defined in a YAML config file
 - **Modular Architecture:** Clean separation between data processing, model architecture, and training
 - **Reproducible Results:** Consistent random seed initialization for reproducible experiments
-- **Comprehensive Metrics:** Detailed training metrics including loss, accuracy, precision, recall, and F1 score
+- **Comprehensive Metrics:** Loss, accuracy, precision, recall, and F1 score
-- **Visualization:** Automatic plotting of training history and confusion matrices
 - **Checkpointing:** Save and resume training from checkpoints

 ### Project Structure